Eivonz/Pyfa-Mod/README.md

 ## Installation & Uninstallation
 Download [latest release](https://github.com/Eivonz/Pyfa-Mod/releases/latest)

-To install copy the file named "oleacc.dll" into the Pyfa installation directory.
+To install copy the files named "oleacc.dll" and "oleacc.ini" into the Pyfa installation directory.

 To uninstall delete the file named "oleacc.dll" from the Pyfa installation directory.